Fobert and Purcell's £35.5m National Portrait Gallery scheme secures planning

 The project will be the gallery’s biggest programme of works since the grade I-listed building, which is tucked behind the National Gallery off Trafalgar Square, opened in 1896.
 It is also its first major project since Dixon Jones’ Ondaatje Wing opened in 2000.

-Dubbed “Inspiring People”, the project will involve a significant refurbishment of the building, restoring historic features and, most dramatically, creating a new entrance on the building’s north façade which is intended to improve visibility and accessibility.
+Dubbed “Inspiring People”, the project will involve a significant refurbishment of the building, restoring historic features and, most dramatically, creating a new entrance on the building’s north façade that is intended to improve visibility and accessibility.